 What should I avoid after IUI?

-To increase your chance of conception after IUI, there are a few things you should avoid, such as:
+To increase your chances of conception after IUI, there are a few things you should avoid, such as:

 Performing a pregnancy test too early.